Laura's Happy Adventures: Reception

-Laura's Happy Adventures was well received by both video game critics and players.
-It was specially praised for being the first game of its kind.
-The game was well known in Europe, where the Playmobil toy brand is extremely popular.
-Many different language versions of the game were produced, including Spanish, French, German and even British English.
-Though the game was intended mainly for a female audience, it was popular with male players as well.

-In spite of its good reviews, the game received some criticism.
 Because the game was intended for young girls, LearningWare Reviews felt some aspects of the game were slightly inappropriate.
 The game is completed when Laura manages to help each member of her family solve some kind of situation; the reviewer was concerned this might give a young girl the idea that girls are expected to work to make those around them happy.
-One of Laura's adventures in particular was criticized in the review; Laura is asked by her father Anthony to help him sort out a dispute he had had with his wife.
+One of Laura's adventures in particular was criticized in the review; Laura is asked by her father Anthony to help him sort out a dispute he had with his wife.
 Though the dispute was minor and Laura is simply asked to run a few errands and deliver brief love notes, the reviewer felt asking a young girl to settle an argument between two parents was inappropriate, even "disturbing."

-Legacy

-The success of the game lead to the completion of Alex Builds His Farm (1999) and Hype: The Time Quest (1999), as well as a Game Boy Color remake in 2000.